To promote a secure communications environment across multiple Socio-Economic settings based on user needs and requirements

 To support our mission of “a trusted and cyber secure environment for the current and future wireless technologies” the WG-cyber will focus on following areas.

-To provide a discussion platform/thinktank, by engaging a critical mass of experts from industry, regulators and academia, in order to investigate/understand the trends, requirements, enablers and challenges in the specification, design, optimization and adoption of high frequencies radio technologies in future wireless networks.
+Motivated by the potential of THz technologies to transform the future of ICT, WG-HF aims to identify the critical technology gaps as well as the appropriate enablers, in terms of baseband processing RF frontend, channel models and waveforms, signals and coding, beam-patterns and medium access control schemes.
+It aspires to provide a discussion platform/thinktank, by engaging a critical mass of experts from industry, regulators and academia, in order to investigate/understand the trends, requirements, enablers and challenges in the specification, design, optimization and adoption of above 100GHz radio technologies in future wireless networks.

 To peer into what is next to come after 5G (B5G) leading to the development of the standards for 6G, required research into the enabling technologies and how it is likely to be commercialized.
 Nothing succeeds without the compelling use cases, applications, and innovations in business models; therefore, this group will also be vigilant about these non-technical aspects to augment its work on technologies and standards to present a holistic view of the launch of the 6G era.